tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ticket_lifetime_hint
 : Indicates the lifetime
-  in seconds as a 32-bit unsigned integer in network byte order.
+  in seconds as a 32-bit unsigned integer in network byte order from the time of ticket issuance.
 A value of zero is reserved to indicate that the lifetime of the ticket is unspecified.

 ticket
 : The value of the ticket to be used as the PSK identifier.